gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 A cache buster allows the application router to notify the browser to refresh the resources only when the application resources have been changed.
 Otherwise the resources are always fetched from the browser's cache.
 This flow applies to requests that should be forwarded to HTML5 Application Repository.
 If requests are forwarded to backend applications that return data, cache buster handling is not applied.

-* When the second path segment of the request url contains the pattern “~timestamp~”, this segment is removed from the subsequent request to HTML5 Application Repository
+* When the second path segment of the request url contains the pattern `~timestamp~`, this segment is removed from the subsequent request to HTML5 Application Repository
 * In case the request had a cache buster segment, application router adds to corresponding response the header: Cache-Control: public, max-age=31536000

 **Note:** Cache buster flow is only supported in HTML5 Application Repository integration flow.